-Most commonly, a funeral service is held and the cremation follows.
-At a later time the ashes are returned to the church – either by the undertaker or by the family – and a brief Interment of Ashes service is held in the Memorial Garden led by our Minister.
+Most commonly, a funeral service is held, and the cremation follows.
+If desired the ashes may be scattered or interred in the Memorial Garden during a brief Interment of Ashes service led by our Minister.

 In the Memorial Garden, ashes are interred, that is, poured into the soil.
-The service includes the words, “earth to earth, ashes to ashes, dust to dust” in reference the words of Genesis 2:7 “the Lord God formed man from the dust of the ground, and breathed into his nostrils the breath of life; and the man became a living being”.
+The service includes the words, “earth to earth, ashes to ashes, dust to dust” in reference the words of Genesis 2:7 “the Lord God formed man from the dust of the ground and breathed into his nostrils the breath of life; and the man became a living being”.

 Our Christian practice is to mingle the ashes with the earth.
-This is quite different from the practice in some public Crematoria where ashes are buried in the ground enclosed in a plastic container and maybe recovered at the end of the contracted period and disposed of where the contract is not renewed.
+This is quite different from the practice in some public Crematoria where ashes are buried in the ground enclosed in a plastic container and may be recovered at the end of the contracted period and disposed of where the contract is not renewed.

 The ashes mingled with the earth in the Memorial Garden are not subdivided, nor are records kept indicating where a particular interment occurred.
 It is therefore not possible to recover specific ashes later.

 A plaque may be placed in the Memorial Garden even if a member has been buried in a Cemetery.
 Please note that plaques need to be ordered and paid for.
 When the plaque is ready to be put up you may wish our Minister to lead you in a short service of prayer.

 If you want a service when a plaque is put up or want to arrange for ashes to be interred in the Memorial Garden, please contact the Office so that appropriate arrangements can be made.